top of page

 At the University of Science and Arts of Oklahoma, the exhibit covered approximately 250 linear feet of wall space and showcased 30 paintings.
 The Lowe Gallery in Atlanta hosted the exhibit across more than 400 linear feet, displaying 50 paintings.
 The Foothills Art Center in Golden included over 20 paintings, digital art, and a multimedia presentation on roughly 200 linear feet.

 At the University of Colorado it featured 12 seven-foot paintings and a multimedia presentation within about 120 linear feet or around 1400 sq. ft.
 During the University of Michigan display, my digital art was presented on a full-size movie theater screen.
-Lastly, at Space Gallery in Denver, there were 8 digital monitors and 25 paintings on display.
-Here is a 360 degree tour of the Space Gallery exhibition.
-This exhibit probably took up 2500 sq. ft.

 As you can see, I can adjust the number of paintings and monitors to fill a wide range of spaces.
+I have also done large concurrent exhibitions.

 Installation time, depending on the size of the exhibit, is usually two days or less.
 Exhibits are typically displayed for three to six weeks.
+Here is a sampling of exhibit photos.

 About the Art